dotnet/docs/docs/architecture/dapr-for-net-developers/dapr-at-20000-feet.md

 While language-specific SDKs enhance the developer experience, Dapr is platform agnostic.
 Under the hood, Dapr's programming model exposes capabilities through standard HTTP/gRPC communication protocols.
 Any programming platform can call Dapr via its native HTTP and gRPC APIs.

 The blue boxes across the center of the figure represent the Dapr building blocks.
-Each abstracts a distributed application capability that your application can consume.
+Each exposes a distributed application capability that your application can consume.

 The bottom row highlights the portability of Dapr and the diverse environments across which it can run.

 ## Dapr architecture

-At this point, our jet turns around and flies back over Dapr, descending in altitude, giving us a closer look at how Dapr works.
+At this point, the jet turns around and flies back over Dapr, descending in altitude, giving you a closer look at how Dapr works.

 ### Building blocks

-From our new perspective, we have a more detailed view of the Dapr **building blocks**.
+From the new perspective, you see a more detailed view of the Dapr **building blocks**.

-A building block encapsulates a distributed application capability.
-You can access the functionality through the HTTP or gRPC APIs that we saw earlier.
+A building block encapsulates a distributed infrastructure capability.
+You can access the functionality through the HTTP or gRPC APIs.
 Figure 2-2 shows the available blocks for Dapr v 1.0.

 ![Dapr building blocks](./media/dapr-at-20000-feet/building-blocks.png)

 **Figure 2-2**.
 Dapr building blocks.

-The following table describes the services provided by each block.
+The following table describes the infrastructure services provided by each block.

 | Building block | Description |
 |----------------|-------------|